m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/HTML.md

 I used VisualStudios **Live Server** extension to host my test.html file with the code block above^

 Focusing on the html code:
--  `<!DOCTYPE html>` : This is our document type declaration, its an implicit
+-  `<!DOCTYPE html>` : This is our document type declaration, its an implicit indicator to the browser that the this file is using the latest version of html (which is version 5).
+-